 7.2.4 Misuse of official resources may also constitute a breach of relevant Codes of Conduct.
-The APS Code of Conduct and the standard LES Code of Conduct require APS employees and LES employees to behave honestly and with integrity in the course of their employment, to use official resources in a proper manner and not to make improper use of their duties, status, power or authority to gain or seek to gain a benefit or advantage for themselves or others.
+The APS Code of Conduct and the standard LES Code of Conduct require APS employees and LES employees to behave honestly and with integrity in connection with their employment, to use official resources in a proper manner and not to make improper use of their duties, status, power or authority to gain or seek to gain a benefit or advantage for themselves or others.
 Contractors must behave similarly in accordance with provisions of their contracts.

 Case Study — Appropriate Use of Charge Cards

 I have been invited to an official Government dinner.
 Can I use a departmental cab charge or credit card to pay for a taxi?